AJLange/AJLange/README.md

 I'm a former Microsoft engineer, current college professor at Kutztown U. Working on some new side projects and expanding my knowledge.

-- 🌱 I’m currently learning: Django and Algorithms
+- 🌱 I’m currently learning: Django, Algorithms, Alexa
-- 🔭 I’m currently working on: Vtubing on Twitch.tv/litagemini, Multiplayer Game Dev
+- 🔭 I’m currently working on: Multiplayer Game Dev, Alexa Skills Development, and Vtubing on Twitch.tv/litagemini
 - 📫 How to reach me: Discord or Twitter.
 Twitter is http://www.twitter.com/lita_gemini
 - 😄 Pronouns: She/Her
 - 💬 Ask me about: Video Games, Cartoons, Vtubers!